crazyscientist/deliveryboy/README.md

 A library providing decorators to execute Python callables as a different user (sudo) or on a remote host (ssh).

-**Note:** This project is still in its concept phase and the code is not operational, yet.
+This project is at the moment barely operational.
+Any contributions are welcome.